Sch3lp/angular2-master-class-starter/LEARNINKS.md

 It doesn't need a `selector`, because it gets called from a MdDialog, not via an actual html element in another Angular component that participates in Angular's rendering cycle.

 Because of this, Angular's `tree-shaking` will simply not package that component.
 But we **know** that we actually want it packaged in our vendor.bundle.js, so we'll need to tell Angular explicitly that it's an _entryComponent_.

+## Why is route.data an Observable?
+Because our ContactsEditorComponent gets reused, and it still needs to react to changes to _new Contact_ information, where before we were reacting to changes in `route.params`.